This walk is part of the trek El Camino Primitivo - from Oviedo to Santiago de Compostela.

 (2) There's a bar in San Vicente do Burgos, off to the right, signposted As Searas, 50 meters.
 If that doesn't tempt you, continue on the main road west for another 3 km. past A Uceira and on until you reach a footbath bearing off to the right, just before the 8 km sign.
 This takes us across the country and across a stream to reach Ferreiral.
 Take the righthand road out of the hamlet to head towards Bacurín to visit the church dedicated to San Miguel.
 From the church, head southwest across the country to meet the main road again near the turn off for Vigo.
 Once again on the main road heading west, in about 1 km we go through O Hospital.
 The road goes through San Pedro de Abaixo and Taboeiro.
 In another 3 km, the route reaches the crossroads at San Romao.

 (3) Just before the crossroads on the righthand side is the church of San Romao de Retorta.
-Go straight across the LU-P-1611 and past the bus stop towards Xanaz (signposted Vilamair de Negral).
-On a slight bend to the left, next to a long hórreo, turn right along a track that follows a low wall.
-At a T-junction turn left and follow the edge of the wood.
-At the next junction, bear left past a couple of abandoned farm buildings (sign-posted Castrelo) and past a sign to the right to the Albergue de Candido hostal.
+Turn right, behind the church and walk up the road on the other side to the taverna.
+However, just before this bar, there is a Milenario Romano (actually, it's a replica).
+The route continues across the road from the bar.
+Continue along the track, past a couple of abandoned farm buildings (sign-posted Castrelo) and past a sign to the right to the Albergue de Candido hostal (well worth stopping the night if you need a rest).
 Ignore the next turnoff to the left and carry straight on out of the hamlet on a track bending right to head northwest.
 The track bends left at a stream, then at a fork bear right to reach and cross a couple of crossroads of other tracks.
 Keep heading west, crossing more tracks until you reach A Grela, where there is a stone bench under a tree on the left.
 Our route heads down the lane towards the houses, past allotments, following the yellow arrows.
 After a bend to the left, enter the hamlet of O Burgo de Negral.

 (4) There is a refreshing fountain on the right as you go through the hamlet, eventually coming out onto the LU-P-2118 road.
 Go straight across and follow the country lane, rising slightly to pass a farm on the left as the road bends to the right.
 At a junction, turn left and go past a sign for Vilacarpide, then straight across at a crossroads near a white coloured building.
 Follow this road as it twists and turns, with well-trimmed hedgerows either side, to eventually reach the hamlet O Pacio and the church of Saint Mary.
 Keep straight on until you reach the LU-231 road.
 Cross straight over and follow the road heading west (sign-posted for Palas de Rei).
 Continue on this LU-P-2901 road as far as A Pena da Galina and a sign indicating the road to Ponte Romana to the left.
 This will take us past farm buildings and into the hamlet of A Ponte Ferreira and a recreational area next to the old bridge.
 Before turning right to reach the Albergue Ponte Ferreira on the CP-2911 road, head south along the track with a wall on the right.
 This leads to the church and cemetery dedicated to Saint Martin in the hamlet of Palas de Rei.(A)